SigmaHQ/sigma-specification/Sigma_specification.md

 3. A repeat action document that replaces the logsource and EventID from the rule defined in 2.

 # History
+* 2023/06/29 Specification V1.0.4
+  * Complete the information for multiple conditions
 * 2022/12/28 Specification V1.0.3
   * Add missing `timeframe` attribute
 * 2022/11/17 Specification V1.0.2